BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Cuspidal polynomials of totally negative quivers

 Let $Q=(Q_0,Q_1)$ be a quiver.
 Ringel and Green defined in the beginning of the 1990s in \cite{ringel1990hall,ringel1992hall,green1995hall} the \emph{Hall algebra} of $Q$ over a finite field $\BoF_q$ as an algebra structure on the vector space having as basis the set of isomorphism classes of finite-dimensional representations of $Q$ over $\BoF_q$:

 Green \cite{green1995hall} defined a coproduct $\Delta$ on $ H_{Q,\BoF_q}$ and Xiao \cite{xiao1997drinfeld} expressed the antipode, so that $H_{Q,\BoF_q}$ has the structure of a twisted\footnote{The twist is explained in Xiao's paper.
 It is not relevant here.} Hopf algebra.
+A good introduction to this subject is \cite{schiffmann2012hall}.
 Sevenhant and Van den Bergh proved \cite{sevenhant2001relation} that $H_{Q,\BoF_q}$ has the structure of the quantized enveloping algebra of a Borcherds--Kac--Moody algebra with deformation parameter specialized at $\sqrt{q}$, where the generators are given by a basis of the space of \emph{cuspidal functions}

 satisfying Serre relations\footnote{They assume the quiver is loop-free.
 This assumption can be removed.}, see \cite[Theorem 3.4]{hennecart2021isotropic} for a formulation.